 Google Meet.

-Google Meet is a browser-based app that many use in conjunction with Gmail, Google Calendar, and Google Meet; you don’t need to install it on your computer.
+Google Meet is a browser-based app that many use alongside Gmail and Google Calendar; you don’t need to install it on your computer.

 Pros.